steview-d/bookmarks/README.md

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) used mostly for DOM manipulation
 - [Python3](https://www.python.org/) used to run the backend application

-### Frameworks & Libraries
+### Frameworks and Libraries
 - [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) provided the CSS framework
 - [Font Awesome 4](https://fontawesome.com/v4.7.0/) is used for the various icons throughout the app
 - [Google Fonts](https://fonts.google.com/) serves the fonts used in the app
 - [jQuery](https://jquery.com/) is used for many things, for example DOM manipulation, buttons, AJAX requests, and more
-	- [Swipe.js](https://github.com/dsheedes/swipe) is a small jQuery plugin that detects swipes, and is used to hide the sidebar on mobile devices.
+	- [Swipe.js](https://github.com/dsheedes/swipe) is a small jQuery plugin that detects swipes and is used to hide the sidebar on mobile devices.
 - [jQuery UI](https://jqueryui.com/) is used to allow the user to drag and drop elements on the page when sorting bookmarks, collections, and pages
 	- [jQueryUI Touch Punch](http://touchpunch.furf.com/) is a jQueryUI hack that makes jQueryUI play nice with touch events
 - [Tippy.js](https://atomiks.github.io/tippyjs/) is used to provide tooltips throughout the app